Information Inequalities for Five Random Variables: Introduction

 We overcome this computational difficulty by applying a particular variant of the Maximum Entropy Method.
-This variant, working in generations, first reduces the problem dimension from $31$ to $19$, and then, at each generation, adds extra copies of some of the random variables increasing the problem dimension again.
+This variant, working in generations, first reduces the problem dimension from $31$ to $19$, and then, at each generation, adds extra copies of some of the random variables, increasing the problem dimension again.
 Theoretical considerations and harnessing the inherent symmetry allowed us to complete the associated polyhedral computations up to nine generations.
 The output was the complete list of five-variable non-Shannon inequalities provided by the first nine generations.
-Based on the experimental results, we define an infinite collection of five-variable inequalities that we \emph{prove} to be provided by this MEM variant---in particular, they are valid non-Shannon entropy inequalities---, and \emph{conjecture} this collection to be complete, that is, no additional inequalities are yielded by this MEM variant.
+Based on the experimental results, we define an infinite collection of five-variable inequalities that we \emph{prove} to be provided by this MEM variant---in particular, they are valid non-Shannon entropy inequalities---and \emph{conjecture} this collection to be complete; that is, no additional inequalities are yielded by this MEM variant.
 The collection of the inequalities is parametrized by finite, downward closed subsets of the non-negative lattice points of the plane.
 Some of the inequalities in our collection are consequences of the others; those that are not, are called \emph{extremal}.
 We developed an incremental algorithm that enumerates, from generation to generation, the parameters yielding the extremal inequalities, in complete agreement with the computational results.
-Finally, we have looked at the large-scale behavior of the extremal inequalities, and pictured how these inequalities delimit a $3$-dimensional cross-section of $\Ga5$.
+The algorithm allowed us to significantly exceed the capabilities of polyhedral computation.
+While numerical instability prevented the completion of the polyhedral computation for the tenth generation, all extremal entropy inequalities were enumerated up to generation 60.
+Finally, we have looked at the large-scale behavior of the extremal inequalities, and pictured how these inequalities delimit a three-dimensional cross-section of $\Ga5$.

+The new five-variable non-Shannon inequalities can be applied to real-world problems.
+The~most immediate application is in network coding.
+The~new inequalities tighten the boundaries; they provide stricter and more accurate bounds on network capacity.
+In~a network protocol they can assist in proving whether a targeted data rate is achievable or not~\cite{yeung-network}.

+Cloud storage services (like Google Drive or AWS S3) distribute data fragments across many nodes~\cite{cloud}.
+In~case of failure, the~node has to download the missing data from other nodes.
+The~new five-variable inequalities can be used to determine the theoretical limits of storage efficiency for systems with more complex failure models or larger~clusters.